-A National Treasure in Words Poetry Contest 2018 is open through April 30!
+A National Treasure in Words Poetry Contest 2018 winners have been chosen!

 Estuarine Seventeen: All entries must follow the haiku form: a three-line poem with a total of seventeen syllables, written with a 5/7/5 syllable count.
 Click here for more information on the haiku form.
 Poems must use the theme “Morro Bay estuary.”
 All poems entered must be written after April 30, 2017, and must be unpublished as of the date of entry.